spo0ds/Deep-Dive-into-DEFI/Day65/Day65.md

     }
 ```

-This function  transfer collateral between users.Requires an address to modify another address's gem or dai balance.Subtract the transferred collateral balance from the sender and adds to the destination.
+This function  transfer collateral between users.Requires an address to modify another address's gem or dai balance.Subtract the transferred collateral balance from the sender and adds to the destination.This is moving collateral between two vaults.

 ```solidity
 function move(address src, address dst, uint256 rad) external {